 On October 7th, 2016, Save Gansevoort and the Historic Districts Council filed suit against the Landmarks Preservation Commission to overturn its decision allowing a massive, out-of–character development in the Gansevoort Market Historic District.

-On February 9th, 2017, Save Gansevoort won an important legal victory.
+On February 9th, 2017, we won an important legal victory.
 A judge granted us a preliminary injunction that prevents the developer from doing any work on the exteriors of 60-68 and 70-74 Gansevoort Street until the court reaches a decision on our case.
 Preliminary injunctions are very difficult to obtain and are rarely granted.
 We are extremely gratified by the court’s decision.

-An amended version of the arguments we have submitted to the New York State Supreme Court can be read here.
+An amended version of the arguments we submitted to the New York State Supreme Court can be read here.

 A supporting affidavit from Jay Shockley, the author of the Gansevoort Market Historic District designation report, can be read here.

 A supporting affidavit from Dr. Helen Tangires, a leading expert in American public markets, can be read here.

 A supporting affidavit from Andrew Dolkart, one of New York City’s most respected historic preservation experts, can be read here.

 A copy of the affirmation we have filed with the Appellate Court asking that the emergency stay (which prohibits exterior construction or demolition at 60-68 Gansevoort Street and 70-74 Gansevoort Street) remain in effect until our appeal is concluded can be read here.